ibm-cloud-docs/power-iaas/faq.md

 {: #os_versions}
 {: faq}

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A) or E880 (9119-MHE).
-To view a list of the supported AIX and IBM i operating system technology levels, see the following:
+To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps:

+Because AIX 6.1 does not support `cloud-init`, you must perform a `mksysb-based` install of the operating system over an existing LPAR that was provisioned.
+{: important}

 **AIX**

 * [S922 (9009-22A) AIX software map ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-all-io)
 * [E880 (9119-MHE) AIX software map ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9119-MHE-all-io)

-Because AIX 6.1 does not support `cloud-init`, you must perform a `mksysb-based` install of the operating system over an existing LPAR that was provisioned.
-{: important}

 **IBM i**